Ducal Palace of Parma: Marie Louise of Habsburg - The neoclassical palace

 In 1816, upon the arrival of the new Duchess of Parma, Marie Louise (1791–1847), Napoleon's second wife, the old ducal palace still presented a rather labyrinthine and heterogeneous appearance, as depicted in a painting by Giuseppe Alinovi from around 1830.
 The large space left by the demolitions of the 18th century was now occupied by a square, called Piazza di Corte, which roughly corresponds to the current Piazza della Pace.
-On the right (west) stood the facade of the Ducal Palace that had survived the demolitions of 1767, with a temporary neo-Renaissance facade made by Petitot.
+On the right (west) stood the façade of the Ducal Palace that had survived the demolitions of 1767, with a temporary neo-Renaissance façade made by Petitot.
 In the background (south) appeared the rooftops of the Teatro Regio and the basilica of Santa Maria della Steccatta.
 Just in front of the aforementioned structures, there was a low building, almost an elevated passageway, which housed the guardhouse and connected the Ducal Palace with the Palazzo di Riserva, located on the left (east).
 The latter, currently the Glauco Lombardi Museum, had been built in 1764 by Petitot to accommodate the duke's illustrious guests, as well as a court theater.

-Initially, Maria Luisa only concerned herself with adapting the rooms for herself, her second husband Count Adam von Neipperg (1775–1829), and their children.
+Initially, Marie Louise only concerned herself with adapting the rooms for herself, her second husband Count Adam von Neipperg (1775–1829), and their children.
 A series of watercolors by Giuseppe Naudin precisely depict the interiors, which were more bourgeois than royal, of the palace.